LinkWoong/LC-Solutions/README.md

 LC-Solutions
 ========
-Solutions to classic LeetCode problems (categorized).
+These are my solutions to LeetCode problems implemented in Java.
+Targeting at landing an internship as an SDE in summer, 2019.

+Process: **Solved** **231/1092**.
 ### Arrays

 | # | Title | Solution | Difficulty |